 Once your DVD or Blu-ray Disc is imported, it will be ready to grab everything on the disc and store them in an MKV file.
 All the information will be well-preserved, including audio track, subtitle track, meta-information.
 Unfortunately, MakeMKV doesn't support hardware acceleration.
 Therefore, it will take time to rip an entire disc.

 For most, the free and open source HandBrake and VLC can do just fine for ripping DVDs.
 They can defeat the Content Scramble System (CSS) scheme by using the libdvdcss software.
-If you want to rip DVDs or ISO files, go for the commercial and professional software like VideoProc Converter.
+If you want to rip DVDs or ISO files, go for the commercial and professional software like VideoProc Converter AI.
 If you want to rip digital copies from Blu-ray Discs, you can count on MakeMKV.